Music for Relaxation, Comfort and Peace. Sound Healing (Tuning Forks -Singing Bowls)

 Gindhart performs music for meditation, healing and peace with Native American and Native American Style Flutes and drums but also RAV Vast melodic steel drums and the Khomus (jaw harp).
 He also employs soothing nature sounds, wind, and soft percussive instruments.
-His sound healing sessions are conducted for individuals and groups in senior living facilities, hospice, rehabilitation centers, hospitals and private in-home sessions using the resonant, restorative sounds of Ohm, Solfeggio and Schumann tuning forks.
+His sound healing sessions are conducted for individuals and groups.

 Gindhart’s primary musical education was in the tradition of West African Healing Drums with a master teacher from Mali.
 He also studied with other master drummers from Senegal, Burkina Faso, Ivory Coast, and Guinea.
 Gindhart has performed professionally in a variety of musical ensembles ranging from multi-ethnic improvisation groups to alternative indie rock and folk bands.
 More recently he was a member of the Rhythms of Life Percussion and Dance Ensemble and is currently with People, Paint and Percussion, a multi-arts performance painting, music, and dance group.
 Following a performance residency in drum making at the Children's Museum of Indianapolis, Larry was invited as a keynote speaker to the First International Congress on Multi-Arts in Education, RGS, Brazil.

-Gindhart holds a Ph.D. in Psychology and a diploma in Sound Healing and is a member of both the Percussive Arts Society and the Sound Healers Association.
+Gindhart holds a Ph.D. in Psychology and a diploma in Sound Healing and is a member of the Sound Healers Association and the International Sound Therapy Association.
 His career in psychotherapy and healing spans more than 25 years.
 He was a therapist in the Adult Psychiatry Outpatient Dept., Wishard Memorial Hospital at Indiana University Medical Center, the Director of Youth and Family Counseling Services, Southside Youth Council, and a Senior Clinician at the Davis Psychiatric Clinic.
 He has authored several professional journal articles and was the recipient of the Milton H. Erickson Foundation Award for Scholarly Writing.
 After his work at the Davis Clinic, Gindhart began his private practice providing therapeutic services to artists, musicians and other creatives.